ros-controls/control.ros.org/doc/getting_started/getting_started.rst

 Getting Started
 ===============

-The ros2_control framework is released for ROS2 Foxy.
+The ros2_control framework is released for ROS 2 Foxy.
 To use it, you have to install ``ros-foxy-ros2-control`` and ``ros-foxy-ros2-controllers`` packages.
 Other dependencies are installed automatically.